 Although some robo-advisors are good at specific things, like making investments for women or helping new investors get started, others can be tweaked so that they handle multiple investing goals (retirement and a child’s college fund, for example).

 In fact, M1 Finance combines DIY investing with robo-advisor management.

 What’s the Difference Between a Robo-Advisor and a Target Date Fund?

 There are a few similarities between robo-advisors and target date funds that make each alternative a good investment choice for certain groups of people.
 However, there are some stark differences that are worth noting before you dive into one or the other.

 Because target date funds are designed with specific years as end goals, they’re a bit less you-focused than a robo-advisor can be.
-Target date funds have blanket investing options designed to meet the average investor’s goals by a specific end date.
-And within the broad target date fund universe, the investment fees and asset allocation assumptions vary.
+They have blanket investing options designed to meet the average investor’s goals by a specific end date.
+And within the broad target date fund universe, the investment expense ratios and asset allocation assumptions vary.